pellst/imp_msstudio_init/IMProv_on_Cedar_tut.md

 In order to work with MPI ( message passing interface ) jobs such as this IMP example on AWS, we need to lay the groundwork.
-Use your existing AWS account or [signed up for AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html).
+Use your existing AWS account or [sign up for AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html).
 Read the [EC2 Getting Started Guide](http://docs.amazonwebservices.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html?r=1874).
 Familiarize yourself with how to start, access, and terminate different machine instances.
 We make use of on-demand instances for convenience in the preparation of the initial machine image